matzhaugen/pyccista/README.md

 # pyccista

 This package provides the most basic concord-ista algorithm for computing the concord estimate in python3.
+The algorithm is based on the paper by [Oh, Dalal, Khare and Rajaratnam](https://github.com/matzhaugen/pyccista.git).

 Prerequisite for installing this package is the Eigen linear algebra library in addition to numpy and scipy.
 In order to install this